 Improved contour pour spout

-A cast iron skillet available in four sizes, it would be equally at home in a professional kitchen and on a camp site.
-It comes pre-seasoned with 100% vegetable oil so you will not be exposed to any synthetic chemicals or coatings.
-To help you safely move the skillet off a heat source or out of the oven, it comes with a full-grain leather handle holder.
+A cast-iron skillet available in four sizes, it would be equally at home in a professional kitchen and on a campsite.
+It comes pre-seasoned with 100% natural oil so you will not be exposed to any synthetic chemicals or coatings.
+To help you safely move the skillet of a heat source or out of the oven, it comes with a full-grain leather handle holder.
 This will allow you to grip the skillet safely at temperatures up 600 degrees F.

-This cast iron frying pan is extremely tough and durable and is excellent for heat retention and for the even distribution of heat.
-A Lodge skillet needs to be re-seasoned after washing by applying vegetable oil and air drying.
+This cast-iron frying pan is extremely tough and durable and is excellent for heat retention and for the even distribution of heat.

 Suitable for commercial and personal use